 With every ritual, there should be an accompanying hymn and a prayer.
 The hymn gets the attention of the god, and the prayer, though of a private nature and entirely up to the worshipper, may contain statements, offerings, and requests.
 The Orphic Hymns in particular are a good group to work with, though there are others that have survived the ravages of history.
 I am sharing a prayer I wrote for Mercury, based on some research I did on ancient ritual and the guidance of astrological magic practitioners.
 The characteristics of Hermes in the prayer reflect Graeco- Egyptian attributes.
 Namely, they are a combination of the traditional astrological archetype, Thoth, Hermes, and Mercury.
 I have included various names of Hermes that were used at his temples.
 Continue reading “Prayer to Hermes”

 The Greek dark ages left one particular piece of wisdom to posterity: worship the gods.
 The Delphic maxims were a collection of one hundred and forty seven sayings that were attributed to the Seven Sages and paying due attention to the traditional deities was the third maxim.
 “Honor the gods; revere the gods,“ it read as translated by Melissa Gold.
 As it was over two millennia ago, worship of the Olympian gods is not exactly popular anymore.
 So you might be surprised to learn that recently I’ve begun experimenting doing just that.
-Even a few months ago, if someone had told me I’d end 2018 building altars and performing rituals for Venus and Jupiter, I would have laughed out loud in disbelief.
+Even a few months ago, if someone had told me I’d end 2018 building altars and performing rituals for Venus and Jupiter, I would have laughed in disbelief.
 It is the last thing I would’ve expected.
 But here I am, and I’ve got seven weeks of rituals worshipping the ancient deities under my belt.
 I’ll tell you how I got involved, my first experiences with altars and rituals, and my observations as a beginner.Continue reading “Rituals to Venus and Jupiter”